noboru3a3b/Fncalc7/README.md

 but I rewrote it to use vectors.
 Then I created a red-black tree library using vectors.
 I received assistance from AI in creating this library, which was extremely helpful.
+We were able to resolve the conflict between "continuation" and "tail recursion optimization" that we had been considering.
+Thanks to AI.

 ## Usage:
 PS C:\Users\user\Gauche\Fncalc7> gosh -r7 -A    \fncalc7 scm